hyperbyte-cloud/hyperbyte-plot/README.md

-# PromViz
+# hyperbyte-plot

-A modular Go CLI tool that visualizes metrics from various data sources (currently Prometheus) with live-updating ASCII graphs in a terminal UI.
+A modular Go CLI tool that visualizes metrics from various data sources with live-updating ASCII graphs in a terminal UI.

 ## Features